Growth leadership

 I've spent 18+ years in marketing, digital strategy, and commercial leadership, moving between agency life, corporate environments, and building things from scratch.
 For the past several years, I've been deep in the intersection of AI and marketing, not as an observer but as a practitioner, building workflows, testing tools, and figuring out what actually works versus what just makes for a good LinkedIn post.

-Most recently, I led the central marketing organization at Normec, connecting marketing across 100+ companies in 20+ countries.
+Until early 2026, I led the central marketing organization at Normec, connecting marketing across 100+ companies in 20+ countries.
+I also serve on the board of iTRACE.
 Before that, I had the privilege of working with some of the most admired companies in the world, including Netflix, Vodafone, IKEA, and Albert Heijn, always at the intersection of strategy, technology, and storytelling.

 I started young.
 While still in college I launched a social media consultancy that, within six weeks, had me on a call with Myspace Europe about their Dutch launch.
 That early sense of "just figure it out and build something" never left.
 It's the same energy I bring to AI today: less theorizing, more doing.